 3.2.4.
-Bacterial diversity of carrying genes encoding lignocellulase

-Among 22,226 genes encoding enzymes involved in lignocellulose degradation, 22,092 genes (accounting for 99.39%) belong to bacteria, classified into 28 phyla, the most dominant being Proteobacteria (11,288 genes, accounting for 50.79%), followed by phylum Proteobacteria (11,288 genes, accounting for 50.79%). followed by Bacteroidetes (8,164 genes, 36.73%).
+Bacterial diversity of carrying genes encoding lignocellulase genes, accounting for 50.79%). followed by Bacteroidetes (8,164 genes, 36.73%).
 The ratio of Bacteroidetes/Proteobacteria (0.72:1) in the gene encoding the enzyme involved in lignocellulosic degradation was much higher than this ratio in the total bacterial structure of the humus surrounding the white-rot fungi (0.17: 1).
 This suggests that Bacteroidetes play an important role in the hydrolysis of lignocellulose.
 At the order level, the analysis also showed that Enterobacterales was the most prominent order accounting for 20.06%, followed by Flavobacters 15.14%, Sphingobacteria 11.62%.
 Further analysis with the group of pretreatment enzymes showed that the phylum Bacteroidetes was the most abundant (427 genes, accounting for 47.08%), slightly higher than that of Proteobacteia (45.31%).
 Meanwhile, for the hemicellulase group, Proteobacteria (44.20%) were higher than Bacteroidetes (43.52%).
 For cellulase, the ratio between Proteobacteria and Bacteroidetes was 2.4 times with Proteobacteria 61.72% and Bacteroidetes 24.96% respectively.
-Thus, ratio of Proteobacteia/Bacteroidetes in microbial polygenomic DNA around white-rot fungi is 5.77, while for cellulase, the ratio of Proteobacteria/Bacteroidetes is 2.4.
+Thus, the ratio of Proteobacteia/Bacteroidetes in microbial polygenomic DNA around white-rot fungi is 5.77, while for cellulase, the ratio of Proteobacteria/Bacteroidetes is 2.4.
 Therefore, Bacteroidetes seem to play a more important role in the hydrolysis of lignocellulose.